 Toilet paper as an example

 Sure, better or different ingredients are used in higher-priced items.
 They also may offer marginally superior performance.
-But pricing strata also helps consumers understand product hierarchy and enables manufacturers to offer more choice even as manufacturers continue to slice the segmentations thinner and thinner.
-(See Coke Zero.)
+But pricing strata also help consumers understand product hierarchy and enable manufacturers to offer more choices even as manufacturers continue to slice the segmentations thinner and thinner.